syncfusion-content/javascript-docs/js/OlapClient/Getting-Started.md

 {% endhighlight %}

-* The `endpointBehaviors` contain all the behaviors for an endpoint.
+* The `endpointBehaviors` contains all the behaviors for an endpoint.
 You can link each endpoint to the respective behavior only by using the `name` property.
 In the following code example, `WebApplication2.wcf.OlapClientServiceAspNetAjaxBehavior` refers to the **OlapClientService** class under the namespace **WebApplication2.wcf** in **OlapClientService.svc.cs** file.
 That is the appropriate behavior for the endpoint.

 {% highlight xml %}